Hypersonic manned and unmanned aerial vehicles with ramjets should have been approximately (and possibly will be) similar

 Relatively compact antennas are sufficient for receiving signals from satellite navigation systems, for which certain engineering solutions can be applied.
 For example, the placement of such antennas in the “shading” zones formed by a specific housing configuration, the use of remote heat-resistant antennas or flexible long towed antennas made of high-strength materials, refrigerant injection at certain points in the structure or other solutions, as well as their combinations.

-In the tail (bottom) part of the fast moving warhead, a vacuum occurs in which the receiving antennas of the navigation and control systems can be placed, or such zones can be artificially formed by a certain configuration of the GZLA body
+A rarefaction occurs in the tail (bottom) part of a rapidly moving warhead, in which receiving antennas of navigation and control systems can be placed, or such zones can be artificially formed, a certain configuration of the GZLA hull

 Perhaps, transparency windows can also be created in the same ways for both radar and optical guidance tools.
 Do not forget that without access to classified information, you can discuss only declassified, published technical solutions.